Billings, Montana: Government

 Billings is the county seat of Yellowstone County, the most populous county in Montana.
 It is also the location of the James F. Battin Federal Courthouse, one of five federal courthouses for the District of Montana.

 Billings is governed via the mayor council system.
 There are ten members of the city council who are elected from one of five wards with each ward electing two members.
 The mayor is elected in a citywide vote.
 Both the mayor and council members are officially nonpartisan.
 The city charter, also called the Billings, Montana City Code (BMCC) was established 1977.

-Unlike some other cities in Montana, Billings' city ordinances do not contain provisions that forbid discrimination on the basis of sexual orientation or gender identity.
+Unlike some other cities in Montana, Billings's city ordinances do not contain provisions that forbid discrimination on the basis of sexual orientation or gender identity.
 An effort to pass a non-discrimination ordinance in Billings failed in 2014, after then-mayor Tom Hanel cast a tie-breaking vote against it at the conclusion of a meeting that lasted 8.5 hours.
 An effort to introduce an NDO measure to the City Council was briefly floated in September 2019 by a city council member, but was abandoned approximately a month later.